 2. Shop online and customize your stationery.
-Try Etsy, Wedding Paper Divas, and Minted for stunning stationery at super-reasonable prices.
-Choose a template and add your wedding details, or completely customize a suite to suit your personal style.
+Try Wedding Paper Divas, Etsy, and Minted for stunning stationery at super-reasonable prices.
+Choose a template and add in your wedding details, or completely customize a suite to suit your personal style.
 You can even find designs from high-end luxury stationers, like Laura Hooper Calligraphy, at discounted prices by purchasing pre-printed invites online.

 3. Use standard-sized envelopes.
 Believe it or not, a square wedding invitation is going to cost you!
 Oversized or non-standard envelopes have to be hand-stamped by the post office, so you'll end up shelling out more for postage than you would for rectangular invites.

 4. Choose a lower-cost printing technique.
 Engraving and letterpress are certainly stunning, but if you're on a budget, look for digitally-printed or thermography invitations that are equally chic.
 Just make sure to talk to your stationer about printing options before settling on a final design, since certain aesthetics can only be achieved through specific print methods.